Multiplying Disciple-Makers

 Do not have couples disciple couples, groups, or any other arrangement; failure is assured.

 You might think you can do more faster with a group, but that is what is being done, has been done for years and years, and Christians are becoming less and less each year.
-It does not work.

-Now let's look at the next point.
+Let’s look at the next interconnecting requirement.